-You can manage your selection with the Find Data indialog even if the selection was created with one of these 3D interactions rather than directly with a find data query.
-The find data dialog allows you to view all the points and cells in the selection as well perform simple operations on the selection.
-These include inverting the selection (a checkbox just over the spreadsheet), adding labels (Exercise 2.28), freezing selections (Exercise 2.27), and shortcuts for the Plot Selection Over Time and Extract Selection \Box{a} filters (Exercises 2.29 and 2.30, respectively).
+You can manage your selection with the Find Data dialog even if the selection was created with one of these 3D interactions rather than directly with a find data query.
+The find data dialog allows you to view all the points and cells in the selection as well as perform simple operations on the selection.
+These include inverting the selection (a checkbox just over the spreadsheet), adding labels (Exercise 2.29), freezing selections (Exercise 2.28), and shortcuts for the Plot Selection Over Time and Extract Selection filters (Exercises 2.30 and 2.31, respectively).

 Experiment with selections in Find Data a bit.
-Open the Find Data a dialog box.
+Open the Find Data dialog box.
 Then make selections using the rubber-band selection and see the results in the Find Data dialog box.
 Also experiment with altering the selection by inverting selections with the Invert selection checkbox.